mukundtheamateur/faceblurbymukund/README.md

 to create a virtual environment from anaconda :
 " conda create -n nameofenvironment python=3.6.7"  // this project is made in python=3.6.7 version
-                                                   // for me nameofmyenv is faceblur My directory path is c:/mukund/desktop/python/day7/
+                                                   // for me nameofmyenv is faceblur

+ My directory path is c:/mukund/desktop/python/day7/

  to activate virtual environment:
  "conda activate faceblur"

- to import cv2 we need to first install opencv in our environment . to do that :
+ /nto import cv2 we need to first install opencv in our environment . to do that :
  "pip install opencv-python opencv-contrib-python" numpy is already included in opencv . you don't need to install that too .